xwl42/tp/docs/UserGuide.md

 <box type="warning">

-Duplicate Identifier (Student ID) will cause the below error:
+Duplicate identifier (Student ID) will cause the below error:
 `This student already exists in LambdaLab`
 </box>